How do I apply?

 Am I permitted to submit a Phase II application if I have not yet received my Phase I award?

 No. Small business concerns that have received an SBIR Phase I grant or an STTR Phase I grant are eligible to apply for SBIR or STTR Phase II funding, respectively, of that program.
+In the Spring of 2014 NIH will pilot "direct to Phase II" application using targeted FOA by a few of the NIH institutes.

 Are there limits on costs and length of time the project can last?